Tip #3 — HARASSMENT BY THE BULLY

-On November 1, 2013 B.C. joined Saskatchewan, Manitoba, Ontario and Quebec requiring employers to have policies, procedures and education regarding bullying, not just human rights harassment like sexual harassment or racial harassment.
-This means about 82% of Canadians now live in jurisdictions that cover expanded forms of inappropriate workplace behaviours (often referred to as bullying, psychological harassment, general harassment or personal harassment).
+Most employees in Canada work in a jurisdiction requiring employers to have policies, procedures and education regarding bullying, not just human rights harassment like sexual harassment or racial harassment.
+These expanded forms of protections for inappropriate workplace behaviours are often referred to as bullying, psychological harassment, general harassment or personal harassment.

-Behaviours of this nature are dealt with through the provinces’ ministries of labour, such as health and safety branches or workers’ compensation.
+Behaviours of this nature are often dealt with through various departments such as labour, health and safety, or workers’ compensation.
 If I had a complaint of bullying, most of these jurisdictions will deal with my complaint as follows:

 - Ask me to put it down in writing (or they can help)